RunesRepoHub/RRHQD/README.md

 ![Alt text](Docs/Quick-Installers.png)

+> [!TIP]
-* Starship - A minimalistic, powerful, and extremely customizable prompt for any shell
+>* Starship - A minimalistic, powerful, and extremely customizable prompt for any shell
-* Tailscale VPN - A private network that makes securing your online activity and managing your devices easy
+>* Tailscale VPN - A private network that makes securing your online activity and managing your devices easy
-* Filezilla - A free software, cross-platform FTP application that supports FTP, SFTP, and FTPS
+>* Filezilla - A free software, cross-platform FTP application that supports FTP, SFTP, and FTPS
-* Fail2Ban - An intrusion prevention software framework that protects computer servers from brute-force attacks
+>* Fail2Ban - An intrusion prevention software framework that protects computer servers from brute-force attacks
-* Ansible - A radically simple IT automation tool
+>* Ansible - A radically simple IT automation tool

 ---------------------------------------------------------------------------------------------